15.1. Citations and references

 • Selvaganesana K, Whitehead E, DeAlwis PM, Schindler MK, Inati S Saad ZS, Ohayona JE, Cortese ICM, Smith B, Jacobson S, Nath A, Reich DS, Inati S, Nair G (2019).
 Robust, atlas-free, automatic segmentation of brain MRI in health and disease.
 Heliyon 5(2): e01226. doi: 10.1016/j.heliyon.2019.e01226

-If you use 3dReHo, 3dNetCorr, 3dRSFC, 3dLombScargle (yes, really a program), 3dAmpToRSFC, 3dSpaceTimeCorr, and/or 3dSliceNDice, please cite:
+If you use 3dReHo, 3dNetCorr, 3dRSFC, 3dLombScargle (yes, really a program), 3dAmpToRSFC, 3dSpaceTimeCorr, and/or 3dSliceNDice, please refer to:

 If you use dcm2niix_afni in your processing, which is a copy of the program dcm2niix kindly contributed by Chris Rorden, please cite: